Albi (France)

 Accessible tours (Group and Tours)

-Guide dogs (Animals)
+Guide dogs allowed (Animals)

 Guide dogs are allowed within the premises.